St. Ignatius Church (Forest Hill, Maryland)

 St. Ignatius Church is a historic Roman Catholic Church located at Forest Hill, Harford County, Maryland.
 It is a rubble stone, one-story rectangular structure of five bays, with a tall tower at the west end and a rubble stone two-story rectangular addition.
 The original 35 feet by 50 feet church was built between 1786 and 1792.

+History

 A major addition was made in 1848 and the tower was added in 1865.
 The parish hall wing was constructed in 1822 and a small frame sacristy was added in 1887.
 It is the oldest extant church in the Archdiocese of Baltimore.

 It was listed on the National Register of Historic Places in 1974.